 Physical form of samples

 The method of sampling also depends on the physical form of the sample i.e whether the bulk material is solid, liquid, or gas.
 Sometimes the bulk consists of mixed phases. e.g. Gas dissolved in liquids or particles suspended in a liquid.
-Sometimes the bulk is in one form and it needs to be converted to another form for analysis. e.g.- Molten steel can be analysed only after casting into a solid form.
+Sometimes the bulk is in one form and it needs to be converted to another form for analysis. e.g.- Molten steel can be analyzed only after casting into a solid form.

 Solids are usually heterogeneous and thus they have to be sampled very carefully.
 Solid samples can be in various forms –